Why inertial sensors and not just video?

 For example, our standard setup is able to measure withers movement in addition to head and pelvis movement.
 This allows us to draw direct conclusions about whether a measured movement asymmetry is related to force asymmetries between the forelimbs or between the hind limbs.

-As a second example, our 6, 8 or 9-sensor wireless systems or our 4-sensor DOT system measure 6-dimensional movements of the back.
+As a second example, our 6 or 9-sensor wireless systems or our 4-sensor DOT system measure 6-dimensional movements of the back.
 This is still very difficult to achieve from a single-camera setup due to possible occlusions (the back not easily visible from in front of the horse or from behind) and since multi-dimensional quantification (more than 2 dimensions) is not without challenges from a single camera view.
 Attaching a sensor to the horse overcomes these challenges.

 2) straight-line and lunge and ridden:

 similar to the challenges with quantifying multi-dimensional back movement from a single camera, it is more challenging to analyze video data where the viewing angle (between the camera and the horse) is constantly changing.
 Think lunge or ridden exercise as an example.
 For now, inertial sensors, mounted on the horse and hence with the measurement reference system moving with the horse, have advantages for this application.
+Yes, lunge analysis is possible from video, but think about the multi-dimensional changes that are happening during circular movement: the horse may lean (more or less) into the circle.
+This affects movement planes other than vertical movement.
+Our inertial sensors measure with six degrees of freedom: they assess translations: vertical, but also sideways and forward-backward.
+They also measure back movement such as flexion-extension, lateral bending and axial rotation.

 3) measure the unseen:

 Oftentimes, subtle movement deficits maybe felt while you are riding your horse.
-If you want to measure sublte changes affecting the horse in this situation, including the movement of the back, optical systems, including expensive 3D motion caputre systems based on multiple cameras will struggle to provide measurements of all regions of interest, in particular what is going on with the back of the horse under the saddle.
+If you want to measure subtle changes affecting the horse in this situation, including the movement of the back, optical systems, including expensive 3D motion capture systems based on multiple cameras will struggle to provide measurements of all regions of interest, in particular what is going on with the back of the horse under the saddle.

 4) anywhere, anytime: